Understanding Arc Flash Boundaries: Limited, Restricted & Arc

 How to Determine Arc Flash Boundaries

 - Gather System and Equipment Data: Collect detailed information about the electrical system.
 This includes system voltages, available fault currents, transformer data (kVA, impedance), conductor sizes, and the types and settings of all overcurrent protective devices like fuses and circuit breakers.
+(System data collection is the starting point for any arc-flash study.)

 The Role of PPE and the Qualified Worker